Growth vs. Evolution

 But growth for growth’s sake can be a trap.

-The idea that you have to make a particular metric go up at any and all costs can lead to unintended outcomes, such as hiring too fast, on-boarding the wrong people, or compromises in quality, customer service or innovation.
+The idea that you have to make a particular business metric go up at any and all costs can lead to unintended outcomes, such as hiring too fast, on-boarding the wrong people, or compromises in quality, customer service or innovation.
 In this HBR article, Professor of Innovation at Northwestern’s Kellogg School of Management Robert Wolcott cautions us not to get seduced by “old metrics” in business.
-Any company can examine a wider set of metrics than simply top-line growth.
-For instance, companies can measure their innovation output, customer loyalty, or employee engagement, which all lead to healthy growth.

-What if, instead of growing your business you nurtured its deliberate evolution instead?
+What if, instead of growing your business, you nurtured its deliberate evolution instead?

 What if, instead of growth, you thought about how you, your team, and your organization are evolving?